-Course ID: 18933 Enrollment Key: 14036
+Course ID: 21161 Enrollment Key: 10845

-Calculator Requirement: A graphing calculator or graphing calculator app is required for this course.
+Calculator Requirement: A calculator will be occasionally required for this course.
+You should pick a calculator that performs matrix operations unless you would prefer to complete the operations yourself.
 The instructor strongly recommends a TI-83/84.
-Calculators with QERTY keyboards or those that perform symbolic algebra (such as the TI-92/TI89) are not allowed.
-You are expected to bring your calculator to each class session.
 Your cell phone may NOT be used as a calculator on your exams.
 The SCC Media Center will rent calculators this semester on a first-come basis.
 Go to the Media Center located in the Information Technology (IT) Building to rent a graphing calculator.
 Rentals are first-come, first-served and there are limited quantities.

-Computer Access, Webcam, Microphone, and Email: You will need regular access to a computer with online capabilities in order to complete online assignments.
+Computer Access, Webcam, Microphone, and Email: You will need regular access to a computer with online capabilities in order to complete online assignments in MOER.

-You will need access to a webcam and a microphone for the optional virtual office hours through Zoom.
+You will need access to a webcam and a microphone if you need to meet with the instructor or tutors virtually.